 The secret to budgeting, whether we’re talking about relocation or any other major life event, is getting organized for a move and having a well-developed plan.
-If you do your research prospective companies and learn the cheapest way to move out of state, your only job will be to stick with the plan throughout the whole process.
+If you do your research on prospective companies and learn the cheapest way to move out of state, your only job will be to stick with the plan throughout the whole process.
 Of course, you can always make a list of questions to ask movers – after all, they’re here to help.

 The DIY Packing Materials Challenge

-Some of the major sources of expenses during the relocation process are packing supplies and materials.
+Some of the major sources of expenses during the relocation process are packing paper, and other supplies and materials.
 Those who don’t know any better go all out, spending unnecessary amounts on items such as moving boxes instead of getting them for free.
 However, unless we’re talking about extremely fragile or heavy things, there is no reason for using brand new materials when it comes to a DIY move.
 Here are the best ways to save up on packing supplies or even get some free ones.